Table of Contents

 Symptoms of insect-borne diseases

-Symptoms will vary depending upon the type of insect that has bitten you.
-Common symptoms of insect borne diseases can include:
+Symptoms will vary depending upon the type of insect that bit you.
+Common symptoms of insect-borne diseases can include:

 More serious symptoms can include:

 - Difficulty breathing

 - The feeling that your throat is closing